MikeKSmith/The_Lazy_Producer/docs/003-Process-Follow_Actions.md

 # Process - Follow Actions

 Ableton has had "Follow Actions" within Session View clips for a ***long*** time.
 Follow Actions allow you to perform a variety of actions at the end of a clip or after a given number of bars and beats.
 Follow actions are generally used where there are a number of clips within a track, allow the performer or Lazy Producer to automate moving from one clip to another.
-This allows you to determine a sequence of events - movign from one clip to another or playing the clip again, etc. There are a number of really useful uses for follow actions for live performance, but it also has incredible uses for making generative music.
+This allows you to determine a sequence of events - moving from one clip to another or playing the clip again, etc. There are a number of really useful uses for follow actions for live performance, but it also has incredible uses for making generative music.
 Follow Actions help govern the amount of variability in our generative sequences - whether there is a definite sequence of events that happen predictably, or whether there is an element of chance introduced.

 ------------------------------------------------------------------------